Godfrey Chitalu: Kitwe United

 Late in 1964, Chitalu came to the attention of Zambian National Football League Division 1 side Kitwe United.
 Their chairman, Jethro Ngwane, was on the lookout for young, promising players for his team.
 During one of his many trips, to watch community matches, Jehtro spotted Godfrey, who had a great eye for goal and he sensed that he had a great eye for goal.
 Jethro invited him to Buchi Stadium, where joined the reserve team.

 In 1965 Chitalu spent most of the season in the reserves and was promoted to the first team at the end of the season.
 It wasn't until October 1965, in the final game of the season, he broke into the first team.
 He was 17 at this point.
-He scored in a 2-1 victory against Rhokana United as they finished 3rd in the league.
+He scored in a 2–1 victory against Rhokana United as they finished 3rd in the league.

-In 1966 now wearing the number 10 shirt for United, cemented his place in the side and was one of its leading scorers, with 14 goals, although the team could only manage a sixth-place finish.
+In 1966 now wearing the number 10 shirt for Kitwe United, cemented his place in the side and was one of its leading scorers, with 14 goals, although the team could only manage a sixth-place finish.
 Although Chitalu played regularly, his future was still undecided.
-It was United’s skipper and Zambian star, Emment Kapengwe, who encouraged Chitalu to take football seriously.
+It was Kitwe United's skipper and Zambian star, Emment Kapengwe, who encouraged Chitalu to take football seriously.
 The strong and aggressive teenager, who admired the Scottish striker Denis Law, showed plenty of skill but also had a reputation for being temperamental and rough.
 In his own words, "he could not stand being booted without retaliation".
-Chitalu made it to the final of the Challenge Cup with United but lost 5-1 to Rhokana United.
+Chitalu made it to the final of the Challenge Cup with Kitwe United but lost 5–1 to Rhokana United.
 In this season he scored around 14 goals.

 In June 1967, Zambia played three exhibition matches against the touring John Charles XI and Chitalu's performances in the matches caught the attention of Cardiff City but the anticipated offer of a contract did not materialise.
 On 8 July 1967, he made the headlines for the wrong reasons when he was sent off in a league match against City of Lusaka at Woodlands Stadium in Lusaka.
 After being warned several times for rough play, he was finally booked by the referee but Chitalu gave his name as Denis Law and this earned him a sending off.
-He refused to leave the pitch and had to be escorted off by a United official.
+He refused to leave the pitch and had to be escorted off by a Kitwe United official.
 As he was already on a warning for bad behaviour, the disciplinary committee of the Zambian NFL came down hard on him and suspended him for the rest of the season for giving the referee a false name.
-He only scored around 8 goals this season, but his next season would have been one of best he’s done.
+He only scored around 8 goals this season, but his next season would have been one of best he's done.